 Therefore I refuse to pay you, and I threaten you, in turn, that if you reveal X I will sue you for \$10,000 for invading my privacy, and furthermore I will cite evidence of this blackmail attempt and claim \$100,000 more in punitive damages."
 One thing B is unlikely to do is to threaten an immediate suit for damages for an independent blackmail tort even before there is any release of information, since that would lead to an unnecessary revelation of his secret during the trial.
 The privacy suit, on the other hand, would take place only after the beans have been spilled anyway.
 An independent tort of blackmail shares this problem with the remedy of criminal prosecution for blackmail.
 The victim would have to initiate the legal action in both cases, and he might be deterred by fear that his secret will become public during the proceedings.
-The civil action would have the advantage in some instances, at least, of providing him with ample pecuniary compensation for his embarrassment, although his persecutor may have inadequate funds for this purpose.
+The civil action would have the advantage in some instances, at least, of providing him with ample pecuniary compensation for this purpose.